danielmrhodes/JANUS/README.md

 Probability File Format
 -----------------
-The probability files are text files which describe the scattering-angle dependent excitation probabilitis of the excited states (defined in the level scheme file).
+The probability files are text files which describe the scattering-angle dependent excitation probabilities of the excited states (defined in the level scheme file).
 They have the following format.

 theta<sub>1</sub> P<sub>0</sub>(theta<sub>1</sub>) P<sub>1</sub>(theta<sub>1</sub>) ...
 P<sub>N</sub>(theta<sub>1</sub>)\